nachtfisch/auth-micro-service/README.md

 # Authentication Micro Service

 A simple REST service that takes care of authentication and user management tasks.
+The idea is to have sort of a micro service to not implement authentication and authorization again and again.

-Acts as learning project for Scala, Spray and generally FP.
+Since it acts as a learning project to get into Scala, Spray.io and Scala FP there is a lot of 'try out' code here and also to see how different REST API requirements can be solved by the means of spray.

 Working: